igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

-  the Minimum Stream Offset field in the EXPIRED_STREAM_DATA frame is set to the current send offset plus 1, and stream data starting at the new minimum retransmittable offset is henceforth sent starting at the current send offset plus 1 (which becomes the new current send offset and the new minimum retransmittable offset).
+  the Minimum Stream Offset field in the EXPIRED_STREAM_DATA frame is set to the current send offset plus 1, and stream data starting at the new minimum retransmittable offset is henceforth sent starting at the current send offset plus 1 (which becomes the new minimum retransmittable offset).
+Hence, it may be possible for a minimum retransmittable offset to become larger than the current send offset for a stream.

 Coalescing Minimum Retransmittable Offset Updates {#coalessed-updates}
 -------------------------------------------------

-When an application instructs its QUIC transport to advance the minimum retransmittable offset for a stream, but the current send offset is equal to the minimum stream offset specified in the previous call to this API function, the current stream offset is not advanced and an EXPIRED_STREAM_DATA frame is not sent.
-Stream data starting at the requested minimum retransmittable offset is henceforth sent starting at the current send offset, and the minimum retransmittable offset remains unchanged.
+When an application instructs its QUIC transport to advance the minimum retransmittable offset for a stream, but the current send offset is not larger than the minimum retransmittable offset specified in the _previous_ call to this API function, the current stream offset is not advanced and an EXPIRED_STREAM_DATA frame is not sent.
+Stream data starting at the requested minimum retransmittable offset is henceforth sent starting at the previous minimum retransmittable offset (which remains the minimum retransmittable offset for the stream).

 Note that the coalescing rule does not apply (the EXPIRED_STREAM_DATA frame _is_ sent) if the very first message has expired before any of its octets have been